JonaXin/Java-Class_Projects/JonaXin-cs1c-project03/README.txt

 Brief description of submitted files:

 src/BrowserNavigation.java
     - Includes main() for debugging, read input from the text file in the resources folder.
+Template code provided by Bita M.

 src/Navigator.java
     - Simulates how a browser works.